djmunro/theawakaenedmind/_posts/2017-09-25-acres-of-diamonds-p2.md

 In order to begin prospecting the diamonds in our vocation, first begin by developing **intelligent objectivity**.
 Which really just means developing the ability to look at your job as a stranger would.
 A stranger who sees your job as an opportunity, a pasture that is much greener than his own.

-We can begin to do this by The following steps..
+We can begin to do this by the following steps..

 Starting at the beginning.
 Within the framework of what industry or what profession does your job fall under.